Madhav008/IPOStatus/README.md

     [*] Add the remaning total count
     [*] Create a cron job to refill the user count
     [*] Create the code to cahe once checked pan
+    [*] Store the once checked data into the database with the userid and excel data

+    [] Give the headline for count error
+    [] Add a emergency line that it's not working now or in maitainace

     [] Add the red color if there is the reason in excel [] Made a PDF
     [] Made a performa

     [] Send the checked data as a stream
-    [] Store the once checked data into the database with the userid and excel data [] Add the Purva
+    [] Add the Purva
     [] Add the Skyline